JonathanGrossmanITC/fullstack_html_css_basics/04_live_coding_steps.md

 1. Create a project folder for HTML and CSS

-2. In the HTML file:
+2. In the HTML file, create the HTML structure for your page:
   -- In the body, add two `div` elements.
 One is for a navbar (`class="navbar"`) and the other is for the main wrapper (`class="main-wrapper"`).
   -- In the navbar, add three `div` elements (`class="navbar-item"`).
 The text for the elements should be Login, Signup, and ITC.
   -- In the main wrapper, add two `div` elements.
 One is for a sidebar (`class="sidebar"`) and the other is a content wrapper (`class="content-wrapper"`).